1. Overview

 2.1.
 Creating a New File

-Additionally, when the file specified doesn’t exist, the command will create an empty file and set the times accordingly:
+Additionally, when the specified file doesn’t exist, touch creates an empty file and sets the times accordingly:

 ls: sample-file.txt: No such file or directory